JinyuanSun/DDGScan/README.md

 use `/path/to/rosetta/main/tools/protein_tools/scripts/clean_pdb.py`
 to clean pdb.
 However, this script will also renumber pdb file.
 During test, some cases failed because of the following problems:
-- MainChain Atoms missing for a residue.
-FoldX will create a gap.
 - Non-canonical amino acid in pdb will cause failure due to lack parameters in all predictors, therefore is not accepted.
 - Gaps in pdb introduce ugly energy, you may want to apply `-fill` or use model predicted by AlphaFold.